maximilianvie/Contemporary_Art_Generator/README.md

 Slight changes were made to fit it to my usecase.
 More information regarding that in the assignment2.pdf.

 ## Use the pretrained Models
 I added my pretrained models to the code folder.
 You can use them if you want to train the ProGAN.
 Simply set load_model in the config file to true.
-It is recommended to start training at 128x128, since the models are trained until this format.
+The models are trained until 128x128.
 The generator.pth and critic.pth files in the code folder represent the model, which I trained on the full dataset. (mentioned in assignment2.pdf) The files in the "abstract_dataset_model" folder represent the model which I trained only on the abstract art pieces.

 ## Run the preprocessing pipeline:
 Change the load and save directories accordingly, set custom crop parameters and run it.